12.4 Trauma and Violence-Informed Approach to Communication

 The healthcare exposure may help clients manage feelings.
 Trauma may affect a person’s ability to achieve an emotional balance.
 Many survivors may experience diverse feelings and worries that make it difficult to make decisions, follow plans, and tend to responsibilities for their healthcare needs.
 Thus, HCA can provide clients with a greater sense of control, such as booking appointment times conducive to the client’s schedule.
 The HCA can activate and engage the client in thinking and planning to gain or lead to a better sense of control.
 This can also mean providing or offering a caring and calming presence, helping with tasks that appear to be overwhelming, such as completing paperwork or online scheduling of appointments or directions.

 When possible the HCA can provide a relaxing place.
 When providing a calm environment, the message sent to the client is that one cares about their privacy and is interested in attentively listening to how the client feels and their status physically and emotionally.
-A soothing space may be a quiet corner of a quiet room or a comfortable chair, low lights, a flexible door that can be closed or kept open, a source of quiet music.
+A soothing space may be a quiet corner of a quiet room or a comfortable chair, low lights, a flexible door that can be closed or kept open, or a source of quiet music.
 Alternatively, it could be a room with plants or flowers, videos of beautiful scenery, a radio or CD player, and space for writing.
 Different things will be soothing at different times and to different types of clients and department settings.

 Once again, the HCA can provide information about trauma.
 Trauma will disrupt a person’s sense of well-being, and it has direct effects on the brain and causes changes in how the person perceives and experiences the world and how they perceive danger (Haskill & Randell, 2019).
 Learning about trauma triggers can help clients understand and manage their feelings and increase their sense of control and autonomy.